 Positions: Electronics Engineers

-Agencies: Air Force Research Laboratory
+Agency: Air Force Research Laboratory

-Locations: Wright-Patterson Air Force Base, Ohio
+Location: Wright-Patterson Air Force Base, Ohio

 Achievement: Saved U.S. soldiers’ lives in Afghanistan by creating and deploying a new aerial sensor system to help Army and Special Forces units detect and destroy deadly improvised explosive devices